crisr10/liri-node-app/README.md

 4. "node liri.js do-what-it-says"
 Using the fs Node package, LIRI will take the text inside of random.txt and then use it to call one of LIRI's commands.
 It should run spotify-this-song for "Lose Yourself" as follows the text in random.txt.

+## Buit With
+JavasScript, Tweeter API, Spotify API, OMDB API.

+## License
+This project is licensed under the MIT License - see the LICENSE.md file for details